 Medical professionals can use the file annotation tool to update patient charts and make virtual notes during the appointment.
 Afterward, they can share those notes with the patient, store them in RingCentral for future use, or send them to other authorized medical professionals.

 Pricing for the Standard RingCentral video conferencing tool starts at $5 per month per provider.
 There is also a free version of RingCentral, but in order to meet HIPAA compliance, medical professionals must select the paid version.

-How Can Team Collaboration Tools for Telemedicine Support Staff and Patients?
+Which Video Tools Support Both Staff and Patients?

 In addition to selecting the right HIPAA compliant video conferencing tools for your practice, also consider how online collaboration platforms will allow you to better communicate with other members of your medical team.